 Additional information, including links, will be displayed to help you complete the required settings.

 Step 6 — Toggle the desired analytics on, then complete the required configuration settings.
-For Adobe enter the Script Tag and Report Suite ID, for Google enter the Tracking ID.
+For Adobe enter the Tracking Server and Report Suite ID, for Google enter the Tracking ID.

 When finished and verified, click Next at the bottom of the pane.